 To help myself process all the things that were happening in my life and all my feelings surrounding them, I took on my own practice of, and then later the study of, Body Mind Therapy.
 It allowed me to get to the depths of what was going on inside, and then keep going.
 To acknowledge and accept my whole self, unpleasant, shadowy bits and all, and to truly exist in the present moment.
 The changes that happened, and are still happening inside me are the kind of changes that impact your whole life.
 They've allowed me to live my life more fully, to love myself and others more, to understand myself and others on another level, to show up more fully, and to be present- to be here now.
 When I found Phoenix Rising Yoga Therapy, I knew the method was exactly what I was looking for, and I began my formal studies of Body Mind Therapy/Yoga Therapy with them.

 Understanding the healing potential in Body Mind Therapy, Yoga, and Ayurveda, through first-hand experience, I've dedicated myself to spreading their wisdom, hoping to help others help themselves through these practices.
-Life circumstances have me globe-trotting quite a bit for now.
-I live and work in Los Angeles, CA., but also frequent Washington D.C., Ho Chi Minh City, Vietnam, and Chiang Mai, Thailand.
+I live and work in Los Angeles, CA., but also frequent Tucson, AZ, and Chiang Mai, Thailand.
 I do in-person Body Mind Therapy, Yoga, and Ayurvedic Health Counseling sessions in the area I'm physically in, and online sessions when our locations don't match up (or if you'd just prefer to be in the comfort of your own home).
 If you're interested in a session, or in scheduling a workshop or course, contact me and we'll make it work!